 • maintenance work – fixing things, building renovations

-And if you are happy to – feeding chickens and pigs.
+And if you are happy to – feeding chickens.

 How many hours per week do volunteers at Braziers work?

 The working week is approximately 30 hours over 5 days usually including one weekend day.
 A planning meeting is held every weekday morning at 9.00 am to organize the daily workload.
 The basic working day is 9.00 am until 4.00 pm with a one hour break for lunch and a 30 minute tea break at 11am.
 There are duties that also require work at other times (such as preparing and cleaning up after the evening meal, locking up at night, shutting away the chickens etc).
 Regular ‘sensory’ meetings are held where we gather to talk about things, to share experiences, explore ideas or issues.
 Volunteer attendance is encouraged but not compulsory.

 There is a weekly volunteers meeting – this is led by the volunteers and a resident will attend to take notes and relay any information to the community.

 What kind of character are you looking for?

 As well as hard-working, kind, tolerant and conscientious we particularly appreciate

 • People who work well in a team as well as able to work alone